-Simon was born in the early 1980s in Moscow, about the same time as the first computer games began to emerge.
+Simon was born in the early 1980s, about the same time as the first computer games began to emerge.
 (A coincidence?
 I don’t think so!)
 He had a perfectly ordinary childhood: first a ZX Spectrum computer with tape games, then a Chinese Dendy console, and finally a proper PC when he was already in high school.

 As Simon showed no interest in number-crunching whatsoever, his love for computer games was rooted in the stories themselves.
 Later, when he was studying literature at university, he discovered that all those stories had been in fact made up – and that some of them were God knows how old.
 For that reason, a freshly-graduated Simon went for whatever jobs were available, repairing computers, designing web sites, toiling away at book publishers and generally biding his time – but not once did he dare question his esteemed mentors’ truths.